 What we have described above are some key facts of the schedule, however, there are extensive nuances for preparing this schedule.

-For more information on these nuances, or how to use it to assess your plan’s health and think strategically about its future, reach out to a member of Withum’s Employee Benefits Services team today.
+For more information on how to assess your plan’s health and think strategically about the future, reach out to a member of Withum’s Employee Benefit Plan Services Team today.

 Schedule H